 There were half-days (i.e. no school lessons after lunch) on Wednesdays and Saturdays - and the summer holiday in 1871 started on June 7th and finished in August 1st.

 The Church Governors continued to run the school until 1880, when the school established its own governing body, although the church governors retained a majority.
 In 1902 the Devon LEA was established and it made a grant to QE to enable it to continue, but it was not until 1923 that it became fully maintained by the LEA, with plans to extend the school as it now had more than 160 pupils.
 However, as now, the national financial crisis pushed school building programmes down the agenda, and it was not until 1936 that the new teaching block was opened- with assembly hall, classrooms and labs.
-This set of buildings, now the East wing, added a much more modern aspect to the established grammar school with the addition of science and art/craft teaching – in a splendid large room [now the Upper School Cover Rooms].
+This set of buildings, now the East wing, added a much more modern aspect to the established grammar school with the addition of science and art/craft teaching.
 The addition of the Exhibition Road playing fields allowed the school to continue and improve its sports education as well.